by Kyle

 Bottom line, I think you have to decide what the crucial inner conflict is for your main character and make sure that is fully developed.
 If that means reducing the role of another character, so be it.

-Comments for Two Impact Characters?
+Comments for Can a Story Have Two Impact Characters?

 |